You’ve noticed your chest swelling up and they’re starting to resemble those of women. But how do you know if you have

 If they are fatty deposits, they will look like breasts and feel soft when you touch them.
 Due to the excess skin formation, it has a saggy look.

-Gynecomastia, on the other hand, have a stronger resemblance to a woman’s breasts, and they are also firmer.
+Gynecomastia, on the other hand, has a stronger resemblance to a woman’s breasts, and they are also firmer.
 It isn’t as saggy as pseudogynecomastia, so that is another way to tell the difference.

 Does it sound like the kind of self-test that women do to check if they have breast cancer?
 Yes, it is, and it is effective for men too.
 While it may feel a bit awkward standing in front a mirror feeling your breasts, it is proven.